craze/CrazeBot/README.md

     * filters - Global toggle for cap and link filters
     * throw - Enables the !throw command
     * signedkicks - Enables announcing cap and link kicks
-    * joinsparts - Enables announcing users joining and leaving the channel
     * lastfm [username/off] - Sets username to use with !music command
     * maxlength [num of chars] - Maximum allowed message length
     * steam [ID] - Sets your Steam ID.
 Must be in [SteamID64](http://steamidconverter.com/) format and profile must be public